jdomingu19/hello-javascript/README.md

 **Learning JavaScript from Scratch!** This repository is a structured path to explore JavaScript fundamentals, intermediate concepts, and practical exercises.
 Each section is designed to reinforce learning through clear examples and reproducible code.

+> It is built as a progressive journey where every folder adds new knowledge, guiding learners from the basics of syntax and variables to advanced topics like DOM manipulation, asynchronous programming, and testing.
+The goal is to provide a clear, enjoyable, and practical roadmap for mastering JavaScript.

 ![header_hello_javascript](https://github.com/user-attachments/assets/6af5ca5d-721c-46fc-8857-05bcbb2a8ba9)

 ## ❔ What's JavaScript